Stuycs-K/finalproject-09-jerermiasneto-manoel/PROPOSAL.md

 # Intended usage:

 ## encode:
 makefile, tags to add a image to enode and the image to encode into

 ## decode:
 makefile, tags to add the image that will be decoded, will then popup the decoded image

 # Technical Details:

-Uses processing, bit modifying,
+Uses processing, bit modifying/shifting

-How you will be using the topics covered in class in the project.

-How you are breaking down the project and who is responsible for which parts.
+Using bit shifting to hide an black/white image in the last 3 bytes of the each of the rgb channels processing to modify the image and save modified images

 # Intended pacing:

-A timeline with expected completion dates of parts of the project.
-(CHANGE THIS!!!!!)
+start processing- setup tags